tymyrddin/purple/source/docs/asimov/third-foundation.md

 ## Gaia in security

-The security equivalent of Gaia is the organisation that has genuinely internalised security as a shared practice rather than a function being applied to it from outside.
+A security equivalent of Gaia is the organisation that has genuinely internalised security as a shared practice rather than a function being applied to it from outside.

-Not the organisation that has completed mandatory training and ticked the compliance boxes.
-Not the organisation where the security team is respected and well-resourced and the [policies are comprehensive](../audits/index.rst).
+Not an organisation that has completed mandatory training and ticked the compliance boxes.
+Not an organisation where the security team is respected and well-resourced and the [policies are comprehensive](../audits/index.rst).
 Those are First and Second Foundation achievements, and they are real achievements.

-Gaia is something different: the organisation where a developer naturally considers the security implications of a design choice in the same way they naturally consider whether the code will run.
+Gaia is something different: an organisation where a developer naturally considers the security implications of a design choice in the same way they naturally consider whether the code will run.
 Where an analyst reports a suspicious email not because the policy requires it but because it is the obvious thing to do.
 Where a post-incident review surfaces honest failure analysis not because the facilitator has established psychological safety but because honesty is the